madmachineio/docs/docs/tutorials/general/getting-started/read-analog-input.md

 ## Reference

-[AnalogIn](https://swiftioapi.madmachine.io/Classes/AnalogIn.html) - set whether the pin output a high or low voltage.
+[AnalogIn](https://swiftioapi.madmachine.io/Classes/AnalogIn.html) - read the voltage from an analog pin.

 - `init(_:)` - initialize an analog input pin.
 You need to tell the id of a specified pin to initialize it.